PatrickAlphaC/defi-stake-yield-brownie/README.md

 - `stakeTokens`: Add any approved token to the farming contract for yeild farming, collateral, or whatever you want to do.
 - `unStakeTokens`: Remove your tokens from the contract.
 - `getUserTotalValue`: Get the total value that users have supplied based on calculations from the Chainlink Price Feeds.
+- `issueTokens`: Issue a reward to the users staking on your platform!

 And more!